Kane Webber

 Kane Webber (born 6 July 1980) is an Australian professional golfer.

+Early life and amateur career

 Webber was born in Lismore, New South Wales.
-He attended the University of Colorado in the United States and turned professional in 2004.
+He attended the University of Colorado in the United States.

+Professional career

+In 2004, he turned professional.
 Webber played on the Asian Tour from 2006 to 2009, winning the Macau Open in May 2006.
 He played on the European Tour from 2007 to 2009 where his best finish was third at the 2008 Maybank Malaysian Open, an event co-sanctioned by the Asian Tour.
-He also played a handful of events on other tours (Challenge Tour, PGA Tour, Nationwide Tour, PGA Tour of Australasia, OneAsia Tour).
+He also played a handful of events on other tours: the Challenge Tour, PGA Tour, Nationwide Tour, PGA Tour of Australasia, ad OneAsia Tour.

+Personal life

 In September 2005, he married Dawn Webber of Denver, Colorado and they have a daughter that was adopted from Ethiopia in 2009 and a son, also adopted from Ethiopia in 2012.